-The National Institute on Drug Abuse Summer Research Internship Program supports undergraduate students with a focus on increasing underrepresented populations in drug abuse research.
-Through this program, students age 18 years and older are introduced to the field of drug abuse and addiction research by participating in research internships with NIDA’s distinguished scientists at universities across the United States.
+The National Institute on Drug Abuse Summer Research Internship Program supports undergraduate students with a focus on increasing underrepresented populations in drug abuse and addiction research.
+Through this program, students aged 18 years and older are introduced to the field of drug abuse and addiction research by participating in research internships with NIDA funded scientists at universities across the United States.
 Students work with leading scientists for eight weeks during the summer.
-The internship may include laboratory experiments, data collection, data analysis, formal courses, participation in lab meetings, patient interviews, manuscript preparation, library research, and literature reviews.
-In addition, it is expected that each intern will deliver a formal presentation on his/her research project at the end of the internship.
+The internship may include laboratory experiments, data collection, data analysis, formal courses, participation in lab meetings, patient interviews, manuscript preparation, and literature reviews.
+In addition, it is expected that each intern will deliver a formal presentation on their research project at the end of the internship.

 Applications open in mid-December and close in early February.
 Applicants are notified by April.
 Monitor the website for exact deadlines.

 - This NIDA Summer Research Internship Program is designed for undergraduate students to experience substance use and addiction research in the biomedical, behavioral, clinical, and social sciences.
 Applicants must be at least 18 years old on or before May 31, 2023 and must be U.S. citizens or permanent residents of the United States.

 - Students must be committed to working for 8 consecutive weeks during the summer (some schedule flexibilities may be allowed).

 - Individuals who have already participated in the NIDA Summer Research Internship Program are no longer eligible to apply.

 - NIDA highly encourages those from diverse backgrounds, including those from underrepresented groups, to apply for this summer research experience (see NIH’s Interest in Diversity).

 Applications must be submitted by the deadline using the online application.